Josh Kraft: Awards and honors received

-Kraft was the commencement speaker at Nichols College's spring 2023 commencement ceremony, where he was given a honorary doctorate in Humane Letters.
+Kraft was the commencement speaker at Nichols College's spring 2023 commencement ceremony, where he was given an honorary doctorate in Humane Letters.
 The Boys & Girls Club of Boston has named one of its facilities the "Josh Kraft Mattapan Teen Center".

 In 2023, Boston magazine ranked Kraft and his brothers Daniel and Jonathan at number 11 on its annual list of the "most influential Bostonians", grouping these three Kraft brothers as a single entity.
 In 2024, the magazine included Kraft and his brother Jonathan as separate entries the list, ranking Josh Kraft at No. 68 and Jonathan Kraft at No. 10.
 In 2025, Josh Kraft was ranked at No. 37 on the list, and his brother Jonathan was ranked at No. 12.